autonomous019/Battlespace-of-Mind/README.md

     </li><li>d.
 Dialogue and Chatbots in AI Agents
     </li><li>e.
 Emotions in Simulations, the use of emotions in Agents, focusing on the Russian Researcher Tarashenko PAD model.
     </li><li>f.
 Diplomacy
-g.
+    </li><li></li>g.
 Real Time Strategy Simulations including the use of Neuroevolution- when computers write their own game programs.
     </li></ul>
   </quote>
     </p>